magentabusiness/magentabusiness.github.io/use-cases/tank-level-monitoring.md

 ---
 layout: use-case
-title: Tank Level Monitoring with ThingsBoard for Any Industry
+title: Tank Level Monitoring with IoT Hub for Any Industry
 description: A comprehensive IoT solution for tank level monitoring.
-Real-time insights for fuel, water, and chemical storage with dashboards, alarms, and scalable device management — powered by ThingsBoard
+Real-time insights for fuel, water, and chemical storage with dashboards, alarms, and scalable device management — powered by IoT Hub
 notitle: "true"
 customTitle: "true"
 includeAdvantages: "true"